CumulusNetworks/docs/content/cumulus-linux-518/Installation-Management/BMC.md

 ```

 gNMI and OTEL telemetry lets you subscribe to real-time leakage status and trigger automated alerts.
 For OTEL metrics, refer to {{<link url="Open-Telemetry-Export/#platform-statistic-format" text="OTEL Telemetry Leakage Sensor Metrics">}}.
 For gNMI metrics, refer to {{<link url="New-and-Updated-Telemetry-Metrics/#new-gnmi-metrics" text="gNMI Leakage Sensor Metrics">}}.

+For information about using out-of-band remote monitoring and management for the Cumulus Linux Spectrum-6 switch, refer to the {{<mib_link url="bmc-user-manual-88.0060.2110/Getting_Started.html" text="BMC user guide.">}}